-Probiotic coconut milk yogurt is a rich and creamy dairy-free yogurt.
+Homemade coconut milk yogurt is a rich and creamy dairy-free yogurt.
 Unlike other vegan yogurts (soy milk or almond milk) coconut milk yogurt can be as thick as you want without any additives.
-Just use a good quality preservative free coconut milk (affiliate link) that contains some coconut cream.
+Just use a good quality preservative-free coconut milk (affiliate link) that contains some coconut cream.

-- Or add some fresh berries for a delicious snack!
+- Add some fresh berries for a delicious snack!

 - Prep Time: 5 minutes